 How To Turn Off Your Water

-Your Priority DIY Skill Is Knowing Where & How To Turn Off Your Water Supply At The Council Meter
+Where & How To Turn Off Your Water Supply

-Knowing how to turn off your water at the council water meter is generally something you don’t think about until you have a plumbing emergency with water flooding everywhere from a burst pipe or broken tap.
+Knowing how to turn off your water at the council water meter or at the isolation valve for an apartment or townhouse is generally something you don’t think about until you have a plumbing emergency with water flooding everywhere from a burst pipe or broken tap.